ewacha/proxy-batch/README.md

 ##### work behind a company proxy
-the bat asks you to insert a valid proxy url and port. after this, the batch insert this information in `.gitconfig`:
+select option [1], and the bat asks you to insert a valid proxy url and port. after this, the batch insert this information in `.gitconfig`:

 ```
 [http]